lightalkmst/green_curry/README.md

 An understanding of the JavaScript type system is recommended for greater use of this library (my type signatures are not strict; following/enforcing a type system by using the appropriate functions keeps code clear, but careful use of type coercion has its rewards)

 An understanding of closures and mutability is recommended for greater use of this library (all functions are pure, except F.c and F.p)

-The contents of this package are organized into submodules.

-F: general functions and constants

-L: lists (arrays)
-note: lists are assumed to be dense, meaning all data is contiguous.

-D: dictionaries (objects)

-S: strings

 ## globalize
 Pulls the included submodules into global scope to obviate the need for fully-qualifying each resource